 Losing weight and keeping it off: cutting calories or healing hormones?

 Sure, if you cut calories, you will lose weight.
 You probably have years or decades of experience doing just that.
 If you’re like the hundreds of millions of frustrated dieters, your problem isn’t losing weight.
 Your problem is keeping the weight off!

-Your dieting experience probably goes something like this: You go on a new diet — most of which are based on restricting your calorie intake — and you feel miserable.
-You’re hungry, shaky, irritable.
+Your dieting experience probably goes something like this: You go on a new diet — most of which is based on restricting your calorie intake –, and you feel miserable.
+You’re hungry, shaky, and irritable.
 But you’re losing weight, so you keep at it.
 Within a few weeks, however, the weight loss slows down to almost nothing.
 Every time you step on the scale, all you feel is disappointment and frustration.

 You feel resentful that while you’re depriving yourself of all your favorite foods, your body is depriving you of the satisfaction of a measly 1 to 2-pound weight loss per week.
 Still, hormones never enter your mind because they have not been part of the calorie-deficit teachings.
 When you can’t take the frustration and hunger anymore, you go off your diet.
 You start gaining the weight back quickly.
 Within a few months, you’ve regained all the weight you’ve lost…PLUS 10 pounds.